Hepatitis B

 • Sickness and diarrhoea.

 Most people clear the virus after this initial stage and are then immune to the infection.
 These people will not be infectious.
-You can only be certain you have Hepatitis if you have a test.

 How do I know if I've got it?